Arttuv/arttuv-website/src/content/writings/feedly-vs-inoreader-and-the-ultimate-feed-aggregator.md

 Original text:

-What is the best feed aggregator, reader or feed service depends on your needs, so this is highly opinionated towards my personal needs - your's will vary so take this writing as a personal journey instead of an objective comparison.
+What is the best feed aggregator, reader or feed service depends on your needs, so this is highly opinionated towards my personal needs - yours will vary so take this writing as a personal journey instead of an objective comparison.

 As I wrote, [I’ve started using RSS again](/writings/rss-and-the-future-or-past-of-web) after some five years break.
 [Feedly](https://feedly.com/) and [Inoreader](https://www.inoreader.com/) are two services I’ve been comparing now, and I think I will need to be using Inoreader.